sarah-walker-pcem/pcem/readme.txt

 The streams processor (video overlay) is also emulated, however many features are missing.

 ROM files needed:
  s3virge.bin

 S3 ViRGE/DX
-An S3 ViRGE/DX based board.
+S3 ViRGE/DX based.
+2-4MB VRAM.

 The drivers that come with Windows are similar to those for the /325, however better ones do exist (try the 8-21-1997 version).
 With the correct drivers, many early Direct3D games work okay (if slowly).

 ROM files needed:
 86c375_1.bin

+3D only cards :

 3DFX Voodoo Graphics
 3D accelerator.
 Widely supported in late 90s games.